spwhitton/consfigurator/doc/ideas.rst

   number of hosts.
 Now that we don't call fork(2) while executing deployments, we ought to be able to do this using threads, and so it can work in the root Lisp too.
-However, we still use ``WITH-CURRENT-DIRECTORY`` in various places.
-Perhaps that macro could be changed to only affect RUN, MRUN etc. for the sake of enabling multithreading.
+However, we still use ``WITH-CURRENT-DIRECTORY`` in various places, and temporarily set HOME in ``WITH-HOMEDIR``.
+Perhaps ``WITH-CURRENT-DIRECTORY`` could be changed to only affect RUN, MRUN etc. for the sake of enabling multithreading.

 - It might be useful to have a restart for the case where an attempt is made to apply a list of properties containing some ``:LISP`` properties with a